lucasbecker-dev/godot-smart-graphics-settings/addons/smart_graphics_settings/README.md

 - If the UI doesn't appear, check that the input action `toggle_graphics_settings` is properly registered
 - The default key to toggle the UI is F7
+- If you encounter errors related to `adaptive_graphics` being `null` at startup, ensure you are waiting for the `initialized` signal as described in the "Handling Initialization Timing" section.

 ### Custom Renderer Support